What To Expect

 Your Running Weekend Experience

 It’s not Atlas unless there are guaranteed beautiful views!!!
 We select our courses very carefully.
-We work very hard to design a course that is challenging enough but approachable to almost any one who can comfortably run a half marathon or further.
+We work very hard to design a course that is challenging enough but approachable to almost any one who can comfortably 10 miles or further.
 With Atlas events, we strive to create three-day events.
-No matter where the venues are, course distances should be similar.
+No matter where the venues are, course distances will be similar.
 The first day will be the shortest run for the participants.
-We like to think of it as a warm-up day, typically between 10-15 miles.
-Day two will be the longest but not necessarily the most challenging day spanning 15–20 miles.
+We like to think of it as a warm-up day, typically between 10-13 miles.
+Day two will be the longest but not necessarily the most challenging day spanning 15–19 miles.
 The third day will be considered the medium day averaging 13–17 miles.
+Trail Runners of all abilities will find Atlas courses challenging yet attainable.
 We will work hard in our course design to make each day’s stage is a loop.
 We want to provide something different each time our participants set foot on the course.
-Sometimes due to logistics, we will have point to point stages, but only if a looping course cannot be made safely.
+Sometimes we will have point to point stages, but only if a looping course cannot be made safely.

 Photographers will be throughout the courses every day to capture the beauty and fun you are having.
 They will always be free for digital download available after the event for you to keep and share with your friends.
 Every day we will have our photographers and videographers out there capturing all the fun.
 Every evening towards the end of the night, we will show the day’s highlight reel.